 Students imagine they are on board a scientific research vessel which has collided with an iceberg, they must abandon ship and form a plan for survival using the items provided.
 Students must get creative, working together to formulate an innovative strategy to overcome the challenges of the Atlantic.
 This is recommended for students aged 8-12 years with set curricula learning intentions and is also an excellent ice-breaker for year 8 students.

 Get The Message Workshop

 Get The Message allows pupils to explore and experiment with different methods of communication, including those used on Titanic herself.
-Taking place on board SS Nomadic, pupils will try their hands at signal flags, semophore and morse code.
+Taking place on board SS Nomadic, pupils will try their hands at signal flags, semaphore and morse code.
 Pupils who take our Get The Message workshop will leave with a richer understanding of traditional maritime communication.
-They will have the opportunity to consider the pros and cons of these historic methods, as well as gaining greater insight into the advances of modern comunication technology.
+They will have the opportunity to consider the pros and cons of these historic methods, as well as gaining greater insight into the advances of modern communication technology.

 Book A School Visit

 School visits should be booked in advance with our education team to secure your chosen date and time.

 It is our policy to only book one group of under 16s in each entry slot, allowing teachers to manage their group safely and ensuring that all visitors have the best possible experience.

 Our Teacher's Guide and FAQs are both available below to help you plan and prepare for a school visit.
 We recommend you read these before completing your booking request form.

 To book a visit, please download the booking form below, complete it and email your enquiry to firstname.lastname@example.org.
 Our team will then contact you to discuss the details of your visit, arrange payment and provide you with any additional advice needed to help your trip run as smoothly as possible.